Frequently Asked Questions

 15) Can you straighten and polish stainless steel?

 Yes, stainless steel trim can be polished to an extremely high luster.
-The basic price for SS polishing is $15.00 per foot.
-Long flat pieces, over 2½” wide and over 2 feet long are often not polishable due to do warping.
+The basic price for SS polishing is $20.00 per foot for .25″ to .75″ wide.
+For trim pieces that are 1″ or wider, please see our pricing catalog.

 16) Can you polish aluminum parts?